Virtual Field Trip

 Opioids: Real People.
 Real Stories.
 Real Science.

-Your students may dream of being a pro athlete, a scientist, or of just making good grades.
+Your students may dream of being a pro athlete, a scientist, or just making good grades.
 No one dreams of becoming addicted to drugs, but all across America, students’ dreams are being derailed by opioids.

 No matter how it begins, recovery from addiction is a struggle.
 Give middle and high school students the information they need about how addiction can start in Opioids: Real People.
 Real Stories.
 Real Science.
 You will meet:

-• Two retired professional athletes who understand the pressure to play through pain and now focus their efforts on giving alternative pain management options to young athletes.
+• Two retired professional athletes who understand the pressure to play through pain now focus their efforts on giving alternative pain management options to young athletes.

 • A musician who played at Carnegie Hall before becoming addicted and now supports musicians who are in recovery.